 Wow!
 What a difference!
 This is after all the staples were removed and I called it a day.

 Sunday, I headed to Home Depot to buy wood putty and paint brushes.
 I already had the white paint I need to use for the risers.
 It is the same trim paint I have used throughout the house.
 I also already had the black paint I wanted to use on the treads.
-I got a quart for free a few years ago from Glidden.
-I picked Onyx Black in Eggshell finish.
+I picked Onyx Black from Glidden in Eggshell finish.
 It’s perfect for the stairs in my opinion.
 I wanted something that would not be a slick as the high gloss white I used on the risers.

 Below is a picture of after using the wood putty on all the many spots where the staples were and also to cover any boo-boo’s I made when removing the tack strips.
 I also filled any other holes in the wood that I saw that needed filling.